EHaan-CF-Projects/lab-09-back-end/README.md

 Number and name of feature: Feature 2: Retrieve Hiking Project Info Estimate of time needed to complete: 1 hr
 Start time: 2:00pm
-Finish time:
+Finish time: 3:15pm
-Actual time needed to complete:
+Actual time needed to complete: 1.25 hrs

 ## Change Log

-12-18-2018 12:00pm - Meetup module functioning.
+12-18-2018 12:00pm - Meetup module functioning. --Created on date is not displaying-- 12-18-2018 03:15pm - Hikes module functioning. --conditions is not displaying--

 ## Credits and Collaborations